 The Safety, Health and Environmental Committee is responsible for developing and overseeing of health and safety policies and procedures improving work health and safety environment within the Group operations and monitoring compliance with Group's health and safety policies.
 The Safety, Health and Environmental Committee has seven members.
-The Safety, Health and Environmental Committee submits regular reports to the Board of Directors.
+The Safety, Health and Environmental Committee has seven members.